kinopio-club/kinopio-client/src/data/apiDocs.md

 Boxes are items used by users to contain or organize cards in a space.
 They can be named, colored, and positioned

 <h3 class="badge boxes">Box Routes</h3>

-Routes with Auth `canEditSpace` requires that your Authorization apiKey belongs to a user with the permission to edit the space that the box belongs to.

 <div class="table-wrap boxes routes-table-wrap">